WeblateOrg/weblate/docs/workflows.rst

 -----------

-With this workflow, anybody can add suggestions, however they need approval from additional member before it is accepted as a translation.
+With this workflow, anybody can add suggestions, however they need approval from additional member(s) before it is accepted as a translation.

 * *Any user* can add suggestions
 * *Any user* can vote for suggestions